-Log Buffer Editions are marching along, and this Log Buffer #268 is once again all about Oracle, MySQL, and SQLServer plus some peeks at some of other glittering database technologies like PostgreSQL and DB2.
-Sit back and enjoy.
+Log Buffer Editions are marching along, and this one is once again all about Oracle, SQL Server, and MySQL, plus some peeks at some other glittering database technologies like PostgreSQL and DB2.
+Sit back and enjoy!

-What do you think of the interview question of Oracle DBAs?
+What do you think of the interview questions for Oracle DBAs?
 Charles has a great post.

 If you are trying to find out how Exadata architecture really works, Kevin is offering this video presentation to offer some critical thinking on the matter.

 Karen just read an article from the Harvard Business Review entitled “The Magic of Doing One Thing at a Time” and thought it was excellent.

 You may or may not already have heard about it, but the next version of our favorite database, SQL Server 2012, ships with a client tool called SQL Server Data Tools (SSDT).
 Valentino Vranken has more.

 Chad Miller is answering a question in a forum on backing up, i.e. scripting out a database object.

 Michelle Ufford is currently working on the logic migration of data marts from SQL Server to Teradata.